Createdd/Writing/2019/articles/OrganizingSemester.md

 This will differ from everyone.
 For example, do I work full-time and have many other projects to do as well.
 Everybody keeps reminding you that "it is not possible to get everything done" or that "you have to focus 100% only on your studies".
 This is often not true.
 You can most of the time find ways to get everything done.
 What do I mean with that and how can you do it.
 Let me explain how I will do it this semester.

 First of all, I am more efficient if I just read the material and work through the exercises.
 I have been studying now for more than 5 years, and for me sitting in lectures is often an incredible waste of my precious time.
 Therefore I always start with the exercises to see what is actually demanded by the professor.
 Afterwards I read through the study material and try to answer all questions/assignments while I do this.
 I repeat this with every class I have until all my deadlines are met.
-Afterwards I go through additional learnin materials.
+Afterwards I go through additional learning material.
 For example streamings, additional slides, additional articles and so on.

+This process is scheduled to my working hours.
+If I work from 9am to 5pm, I will have a break after I come home and start immediately after the break with my studies.

+Of course, the weekends will be primarily used for the more complex assignments, which couldn't be finished during the week.

+## 5. Work around exam dates

+A huge issue when working full-time are exams.
+Exams are scheduled the way the university likes.
+And most of the time they cannot schedule the time for full-time working students.
+The way I solve this is the following:

+1. Ask the professor if there is a way to re-schedule or if there are other dates available
+2. Schedule work leave or holiday for the key exams.
+(In most countries you are entitled to holidays)
+3. If the exam is online and around lunch time you can use your lunchtime for taking the test (yes, this is crazy but doable)
+4. If the exam is online and just a short multiple choice test.
+You can use the toilet.(yes, this is hardcore - but necessary if your employer doesn't support your ambitious goals)
+5. If the exam is not online and you do not get a holiday, you have to take it next semester.
+Be careful to structure your classes so there is a good mix of online and in-person exams. (if possible)